KDE/documentation-docs-labplot-org/source/sdk.rst

 SDK
 ===================

-   A description of LabPlot's SDK.
+The SDK allows LabPlot's various functionalities to be embedded in other applications.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:
    :glob:

-   sdk/sdk_cpp
+   sdk/cpp
-   sdk/sdk_examples
+   sdk/examples